-newscience is a site for me to look at interesting bits of science and technology, among other things.
+newscience is a site for me to look at interesting bits of science and technology, among other things (such as poker, cooking, making things, code, and IT).

 Once upon a time, my consulting firm was newscience InterActive, which primarily provided a range of IT consulting services, as well as designing and producing multimedia.